 The WantJoin model control panel is almost identical to the oldest and classic Vitamix 5200 but has an additional 4 pre-sets and a time display.
 It is equipped with:

-- LED display with count up/down timer at the bottom of the base.
+• LED display with a count up/down timer at the bottom of the base.

 The WantJoin Professional Blender controls seem overcrowded and complicated to learn how to use it.
 However, it seems very advanced and may be attractive to some users.

-Leaving aside all “bells and whistles” of the WantJoincontrol panels, it should be mentioned that the machine is very functional.
-It has a really low lowest speed of 1,500 RPM and a very high highest speed of 28,000 that allowing you to perform many functions and prepare a variety of recipes.
-The speed of 28,000 RPM is enough to heat liquids to the boiling temperature via frictions.
-However, manufacturers do not recommend running the machine continuously for longer than 5 minutes, and the highest temperature it can achieve is 192F.
-Many consumers also enjoy pre-programmed settings that allow the push button and go away; the blender will stop automatically at the end of the program.
+Leaving aside all the “bells and whistles” of the WantJoincontrol panels, it should be mentioned that the machine is very functional.
+It has a really low lowest speed of 1,500 RPM and a very high highest speed of 28,000, which allows you to perform many functions and prepare a variety of recipes.
+The speed of 28,000 RPM is enough to heat liquids to the boiling temperature via friction.
+However, manufacturers do not recommend running the machine continuously for longer than 5 minutes; the highest temperature it can achieve is 192F.
+Many consumers also enjoy pre-programmed settings that allow the push button to go away; the blender will stop automatically at the end of the program.

 Containers, blades

 Both WantJoin models come with 64 oz.
 BPA-free Tritan copolyester container.
-The container has a soft-grip handle and clear marking on the sides in ounces, milliliters, and cups.
+The container has a soft-grip handle and clear markings in ounces, milliliters, and cups on the sides.
 The Homgeek has a jar that closely resembles the classic Vitamix blenders’ container.
 The containers are made of impact and temperature-resistant plastic.

 The blender also comes with a tamper, which helps to remove air pockets while processing stubborn ingredients.